Congressional and Legislative

 The signature requirement for statutory initiatives is 10% of all votes cast for all candidates for governor in the previous gubernatorial election and the same percentage for a veto referendum.
 630,670 people voted for a candidate for governor in the 2018 General Election in Maine, so 63,067 signatures are required for both statutory amendments and veto referendums.

-Initiative petitions must be submitted on or before the 50th day after the convening of the Legislature in the first regular session or on or before the 25th day after the convening of the Legislature in the second regular session (February 3, 2020).
+Initiative petitions must be submitted on or before the 50th day after the convening of the Legislature in the first regular session or on or before the 25th day after the convening of the Legislature in the second regular session (January 30, 2022, delayed to January 31, 2022 due to non-business day).
 Referendums must be submitted within 90 days after the end of the legislative session.

 The circulation period for initiative petitions is 18 months.
 A signature is not valid if it is dated more than one year prior to the date that the petition was filed in the office of the Secretary of State.